 While milestone pricing models are the most ideal when things are going well, they may just be your worst option when things aren’t going your way.
 Clients can blame agencies for missed milestones and agencies can blame clients for slow turnaround and feedback which caused those missed milestones.

 When payment is dependent on subjective performance, client-agency relationships can be stressed, bent, and even broken.
 So keep an eye out for office drama.

-Keep in mind that, regardless of the pros and cons, the milestone based pricing models is dependent on agency-client communication.
-As your business grows, your goals will change, and thus new conversations will need to be had regarding new strategies to try, new goals to hit, new metrics to track, and new percentages to pay.
+Also, regardless of the pros and cons, milestone based pricing is dependent on agency-client communication.
+As your business grows, your goals will change, and conversations about new strategies, new goals, new metrics, and new percentages will be necessary.

 Which PPC Agency Pricing Model Is Right For You?

 These are just the most popular PPC agency pricing models that we’ve seen thus far.
-As agencies attempt to customize their offers to a continuously changing clientele base, their pricing models will adjust accordingly.
+As agencies attempt to customize their offers to a continuously changing clientele base, pricing models will change accordingly.

-Always remember that true success in the PPC game isn’t going to come from how much you spend, but how well you spend it.
+Always remember that true success in the PPC game isn’t going to come from how much you spend.
+How well you spend it is much more important.
 So, when you’re deciding to sign with an agency or not, make sure you take the time to consider the needs of your business.